hpi-swa-teaching/Algernon-Launcher/packages/Algernon.package/ALGSmartSorter.class/README.md

-Smart sorter that sorts items at the top which are more frequently used.
+An ALGSmartSorter sorts items at the top which are more frequently used.
 Assumes that items passed in will have isLessThan: and isLessThan:given: methods.